svelderrainruiz/labview-icon-editor/CONTRIBUTING.md

 ## Report an issue

-Found an issue? raise a new GitHub issue and select "Bug Report"  https://github.com/ni/labview-icon-editor/issues/new/choose
+Found an issue? [raise a new GitHub issue](https://github.com/ni/labview-icon-editor/issues/new/choose) and select "Bug Report"

 <a name="developafeature" />

 ## Develop features and bugfixes with NI and the LabVIEW community

 Ready to level up your game?.
-Collaborate with other members from the LabVIEW ecosystem that have different backgrounds and proficiency levels.
-You can do this by becoming a contributor and doing some dev work with us and doing feature development or solving a bug.
+Collaborate with people from different backgrounds and proficiency levels.
+You can do this by becoming a contributor.

 Contributions for bug resolution and feature development have certain guidelines and processes not covered on this document.
 More information can be found [here](https://github.com/ni/labview-icon-editor/wiki).

 * ## Feature development

 Try developing a new feature by going into the GitHub issues labeled as [Workflow: Open to contribution](https://github.com/ni/labview-icon-editor/issues?q=is%3Aissue%20label%3A%22Workflow%3A%20Open%20to%20contribution%22).
-Comment on the issue you want to develop so that we can create the feature branch..
+Go to the GitHub issue you want to work on, and let us know via a comment.

 <a name="solveabug" />